What is American Mahjong?

 Understanding the Card

 Learning to read the card is one of the first skills new players develop.
-In Mini Mahj, we use a simplified version of the card that captures the spirit of American Mahjong hands while being accessible to new players.
+In Mini Mahj, we use a version of the card that captures the spirit of American Mahjong hands while being accessible to new players.

 Key Differences from Other Mahjong Variants